naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Galaxy: *glub glub?*

-Hornet: [*throws the barrel towards the group of 10 bots]
+Hornet: [throws the barrel towards the group of 10 bots]

 GalaxyShocked: *GLUB GLUB???*

 Police Bots: Yikes!

-[They go to run but before they got the chance to move out of the barrel's way, the barrel strikes them all like a bowling ball knocking out the pins]
+[As they're about to run, the barrel strikes them all out like a bowling ball knocking out the pins]

 GalaxyShocked: *GLUB GLUBBBBBBB...* [falls out of the ship]